 Policies and regulations

-- Under s180 of the Education Act 1989, Council is responsible for determining, subject to the State Sector Act 1988, the policies and regulations of the University in relation to the management of its affairs and the implementation of its Investment Plan.
+- Under Schedule 11 (a18) of the Education and Training Act 2020, Council is responsible for determining, subject to the State Sector Act 1988, the policies and regulations of the University in relation to the management of its affairs and the implementation of its Investment Plan.

 - Under the Delegation of Powers Statute, and through the committee framework approved by Council, Council delegates to particular committees and staff of the University responsibilities and authorities, many of them in regard to the determination and implementation of policies and regulations.

 - Unless it relates to a specific matter in which authority has been delegated by Council to the chief executive or to the Academic Board, responsibility for the approval of regulations or policies in relation to academic matters rests with Council.
 Council and the chief executive will first consult with the Academic Board before taking any decision on an academic matter.